-In 1985, when Mikhail Gorbachev came to power in the USSR, he began implementing new policies called “Glasnost” and “Perestroika,” which set out to help solve problems within the Union.[1]
-At the time, the USSR was still considered one of the great world powers, together with the US.
-However, it was also a fact that due to high military expenditure, the economic situation in the country was worsening dramatically.[2]
+When Mikhail Gorbachev came to power in the USSR in 1985, he began implementing new policies called perestroika and glasnost, which sought to solve problems within the Union.[1]
+At the time, the USSR was still considered one of the great world powers, along with the US.
+However, due to high military expenditures, the country’s economic situation was worsening dramatically.[2]
 Gorbachev’s principal aim was to resolve these economic issues, and he, therefore, understood that social reform in the Soviet Union was inevitable if he wanted to achieve his economic goals.
-To this end, he mentioned that without democratization, it would be difficult to realize “Glasnost” and “Perestroika.”
-In particular, the “Glasnost” policy sought to develop democracy in the country by guaranteeing freedom of speech and a multi-party system.
+To this end, he mentioned that without democratization, it would be difficult to realize perestroika and glasnost.
+In particular, the glasnost policy sought to develop democracy in the country by guaranteeing freedom of speech and a multi-party system.

-Nationalist ideologies were crucially revived after the USSR’s democratization endeavors.
-According to Beissinger, “nationalism exercised an unusual force of attraction within the Soviet society during the “Perestroika” and “Glasnost” years that was unparalleled by any other set of issues.”[3]
-In the early stages, the “Glasnost” did not contain a strong nationalist component.
+Thus, as a result, nationalist ideologies were crucially revived after the USSR’s democratization endeavors.
+According to Beissinger, “nationalism exercised an unusual force of attraction within the Soviet society during the perestroika and glasnost years that was unparalleled by any other set of issues.”[3]
+In the early stages, the glasnost did not contain a strong nationalist component.
 However, later on, when Armenia raised protests over Karabakh in 1988, it entered a new stage, and the government could not manage to control it.
 Due to these endeavors, the outburst of ethnic group mobilization spread to the Baltic States, Transcaucasia, Ukraine, and Moldova.[4]
-Before “Glasnost,” tensions among ethnic groups in the USSR were not considered.
-However, the “Glasnost” policy led to the rise of nationalism, which ultimately revealed hidden disputes among ethnic groups that had remained frozen for a long time.[5]
+Before glasnost, tensions among ethnic groups in the USSR were not considered.
+However, the glasnost policy led to the rise of nationalism, which ultimately revealed hidden disputes among ethnic groups that had remained frozen for a long time.[5]

-[1] Siegelbaum, Lewis, “Perestroika and Glasnost,” Seventeen Moments in Soviet History: An on-line archive of primary source; http://soviethistory.msu.edu/1985-2/perestroika-and-glasnost/.
-Accessed on December 2, 2022.
+[1] Siegelbaum, Lewis, “Perestroika and Glasnost,” Seventeen Moments in Soviet History: An online archive of primary source; http://soviethistory.msu.edu/1985-2/perestroika-and-glasnost/.
+Accessed on December 2, 2024.

 [3] Beissinger, Mark R., “Nationalism and the Collapse of the Soviet Communism,” Contemporary European History, Vol. 18, No. 03, 2009, p.
 336.